tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 ### Vanguard Corps (VC)

+>"First to arrive, last to leave!"
+-Slogan from a VC recruitment poster

 The upper echelon and de facto military component of the Fleet, the Vanguard stands directly under the Junta in the chain of command.

 Unlike the rest of the fleet, Vanguard-specific vessels are not mixed with other divisions.
 Its members are handpicked from the best that the fleet has to offer, who will in turn fill the role of commanding officers when assigned to mixed crews.

 The VC's main tasks are forward scouting and the defence of the fleet.
 Their equipment is top of the line and always kept in perfect shape.
-It is the only division on the fleet with a strict uniform consisting of a dark grey boiler suit, or white for officers.
+It is the only division on the fleet with a strict uniform consisting of a dark grey g-suit, or white for officers.

 It has the smallest number of active servicemen during peace time compared to other divisions, although any and all members of the fleet may be conscripted to fight at any time if required.
 Preparing for the Vanguard's call is part of any young moth's training process.

 ### Engineering Support Unit (ESU)

+>"Someone's gotta keep this ship from exploding - 'cause it certanly will if I don't."
+-Anonymous Engineer

 The ESU is in charge of maintenance of existing ships, construction of new ones, and the decommissioning of old vessels.
 On occasion, their missions may also involve outpost construction, mining and salvaging operations.
 Beyond maintenance, their personal tasks also include piloting and navigation.

 Despite having no uniforms, engineering crew are easy to spot thanks to their flightsuits: a special harness designed to protect their rather cumbersome wings and keep them safe from all the sparking, scorching and moving parts of engine rooms.
 Few dare to work without them, and fewer manage to not regret it.

 ### Procurement Division (PD)

+>"You can always count on getting some sweet deals done when they come around - stuff you can rarely find anywhere else this side of the galaxy.
+Just try not to look like a sucker - they will rip you off if they can."
+-Heard around a trading post in the Spinward sector

 The Procurement Division has the gargantuan task of maintaining the fleet supplied with everything it needs from spare parts to food and anything inbetween.
 It is the second largest division in the fleet.
 Their assignments include all parts of the process from production to manufacturing and distribution.
 Anything that can't be produced from within the fleet is traded for from outside sources.
 Trading missions are frequent and the most likely reason their vessels can be found in settled systems far away from the main fleet.